girraju/CineMax/README.md

 ## Introduction

-Cinemax is designed to provide users with easy access to a vast selection of movies and TV shows.
+CineMax is designed to provide users with easy access to a vast selection of movies and TV shows.
 With features that highlight the latest releases, top-rated films, and various genres, you can quickly find something to watch.
 Our user-friendly interface ensures a seamless browsing experience, whether you're on your computer, tablet, or smartphone.
+CineMax leverages the power of The Movie Database (TMDb) API to bring you up-to-date and comprehensive information on your favorite content.

 ## Getting Started

 # [www.cinemax.com](https://giriraju18.github.io/CINEMAX/index.html)

 To start exploring Cinemax, simply visit our website at [www.cinemax.com](https://giriraju18.github.io/CINEMAX/index.html).
 No registration is required for basic browsing.
 However, creating an account allows you to save favorites, create watchlists, and receive personalized recommendations.